-If you become ill or suffer an accident that affects your exam performance, you should submit an illness/misadventure appeal form (available at the exam centre) through the principal and notify the Presiding Officer when entering the exam or as soon as possible.
+If you become ill or suffer an accident that affects your exam performance, you should submit an illness/misadventure application form (available at the exam centre) through the principal and notify the Presiding Officer when entering the exam or as soon as possible.

 It is important that you attend the exams where possible even if you believe your performance in the exam will be affected.
 If you cannot attend an exam because of illness or misadventure, notify your school principal immediately.
 You should never risk harm in order to attend an exam, or attend an exam against medical advice.

-You must obtain documentary evidence generally on the day of the exam to support your illness/misadventure appeal.
+You must obtain documentary evidence generally on the day of the exam to support your illness/misadventure application.
 If you did not sit the exam this evidence must indicate why you were unable to attend.
 Read more in the HSC Rules and Procedures guide.

 Emergency disability provisions